 Messrs.
-Cross, Dietz and Murphy are members of the Company's Compensation Committee.
-Mr. Horne is also a director of Watts and, based on his most recent public filings, beneficially owns 35.5% of the outstanding Watts common stock and 26.5% of the Company's outstanding common stock.
-Mr. Murphy is also a director of Watts and serves on the compensation committee of both entities.
-In the event that Mr. Horne ceases to serve as trustee of the 1997 Voting Trust (as described in footnote 5 in the section entitled "Principal Shareholders"), then Walter J. Flowers and Messrs.
+Cross, Dietz and Tullo are members of the Company's Compensation Committee.
+Mr. Horne is also a director of Watts and, based on his most recent public filings, beneficially owns 35.5% of the outstanding Watts Common Stock and 25.8% of the Company's outstanding Common Stock.
+Mr. Murphy is also a director of Watts, and, until Mr. Tullo replaced him on the Company's Compensation Committee in July 2001, Mr. Murphy served on the compensation committees of both CIRCOR and Watts.
+In the event that Mr. Horne ceases to serve as trustee of the 1997 Voting Trust (as described in footnote 5 of the section entitled "Principal Shareholders"), then Walter J. Flowers and Messrs.
 Murphy and Dietz will become co-trustees of the 1997 Voting Trust.
-Mr. Dietz is the sole owner of a professional corporation which is a partner of Goodwin Procter LLP, a law firm which provides legal services to the Company and to Watts.
+Mr. Dietz is the sole owner of a professional corporation that is a partner of Goodwin Procter LLP, a law firm which provides legal services to the Company and to Watts.